 "Once employed as an innocuous tool for feedback about teaching, student surveys have evolved into surveillance and control devices for decisions about tenure and promotion.
-Add the consumeristic and entertainment values of the culture beyond academe and the result can be ugly: pandering teachers doing what's necessary to keep their studentconsumers satisfied and their jobs secure."
+Add the consumeristic and entertainment values of the culture beyond academe and the result can be ugly: pandering teachers doing what's necessary to keep their student-consumers satisfied and their jobs secure."

 Sacks' quotation captures a poignant source of conflict between those who champion student ratings and those who deplore them: the vitriol in the conflict often framed as an argument over the research is likely not about the research at all.
 Rather, the emotional polemics (typified by Fish, 2005) are about the use, and particularly the misuses of ratings.
 In the end, misuse can lead to institution-wide erosion of self-esteem and enthusiasm, destroying, wholesale, the very traits in instructors that Feldman's work (1986) shows are most important to their success.
 Clearly, the practices through which student ratings are used perhaps, more often than not, are directly at odds with the research on student ratings.
 It is little wonder that the messy state of things led to the AERA panel in 2005 titled "Valid faculty evaluation data: are there any?"
 (Theall and others, 2005).

-College administrators offer more resistance to misuse than faculty offer against being evaluated.
-Where administrators will not admit to problems with the way they use ratings, such blocking reactions subvert any possible solutions.
+The primary reason that faculty increasingly resist student ratings instruments is because administrators increasingly misuse the information.
+Where administrators will not admit to the damage they do through the misuse of ratings, such defensive, blocking reactions subvert any possible solutions.
 Recently, The "Chronicle of Higher Education" carried a column on the research of Anthony G. Greenwald, professor of psychology at the University of Washington, and Steven D. Falkenberg, professor of psychology at Eastern Kentucky University that confirms widespread misuse (Glenn, 2007).
-Lack of accountability often encourages abuse of power.
-When institutions' administrators are held as fully accountable for performing good faculty evaluation as their faculty are held accountable for good teaching and scholarship, misuses will likely decrease.
+Lack of accountability in producing good student learning is an open invitation to set institutions onto other agendas that do not support student learning.
+When institutions' administrators are held as fully accountable for producing student learning and performing good faculty evaluation as their faculty are held accountable for good teaching and scholarship, misuses will likely decrease.